Jamie Burke: Seattle Mariners

 The best gift would have been a major-league deal, but I'm pretty happy about this.
 This is a place I wanted to be.
 It's a situation I like and one that I think could work out very well.

 Burke was added to the active roster on April 16, 2009, following an injury to starting catcher Kenji Johjima.
-When Johjima returned from the disabled list on May 1, Burke was outrighted back to Tacoma; after clearing waivers, he accepted the assignment.
+When Johjima returned from the disabled list on May 1, Burke was outrighted back to the Triple-A Tacoma Rainiers; after clearing waivers, he accepted the assignment.
 On June 7, Burke was recalled up from Tacoma after the Mariners designated pitcher Denny Stark for assignment.
-In a winning effort, Burke went 2-5 with a home run and a base hit.
+In a winning effort that day, Burke went 2-for-5 with a home run.

 On June 26, Johjima was activated from the disabled list.
 To make room for Johjima on the 25-man roster, the Mariners designated Burke for assignment.
-Seattle assigned him to Tacoma.
+He accepted an assignment to Tacoma.

 Washington Nationals

-On September 17, 2009 Burke was traded to the Washington Nationals for cash considerations, and was added to the Nats' active roster as a September call-up.
-The following year, his knee was injured, and he did not play his first game at the Nationals' AAA affiliate Syracuse until May 25.
+On September 17, 2009 Burke was traded to the Washington Nationals for cash considerations and was added to the Nats' active roster as a September call-up.
+The following year, his knee was injured, and he did not play his first game at the Nationals' Triple-A affiliate Syracuse until May 25.
 But after injuries to starter Iván Rodríguez and backup catcher Carlos Maldonado, he was called up on June 4, and got into his first game two days later.
 However, four days later, Burke was designated for assignment after making only one appearance to make way for Rodríguez, who was recalled from his rehab assignment in the minors.

-Coaching career
+Post-playing career

-Burke retired after the 2010 season and became the manager of the Class-A Cedar Rapids Kernels.

-Burke was named manager of class 1A Burlington Bees in 2013.
+Burke retired after the 2010 season and became the manager of the Class A Cedar Rapids Kernels in 2012.
+He was named manager of the Class A Burlington Bees in 2013.
+He was replaced by Bill Richardson in 2014.

+Burke retired to Oregon.
+He received his teaching degree in 2024.
+He teaches physical education in the Oakland, Oregon School District and coaches high school baseball and middle school football.

+Personal life

+Burke is divorced and has three children.

+Burke earned his degree from Oregon State University in 2005.